douweschulte/pdbtbx/README.md

 ## Description
 Primarily a hobby project to work more with Rust, but with a bit of luck it could end up being useful for someone.
-For now (27 Dec 2020) it can parse simple (crystallographic) PDBs, edit the PDB in place, gives some handy functionality and is able to svae the PDB.
+For now (27 Dec 2020) it can parse simple (crystallographic) PDBs, edit the PDB in place, gives some handy functionality and is able to save the PDB.

 ## Functionality
 (not guarenteed complete) and stuff to do